Suffering From A Lack Of Confidence: Is Acting Just For Extroverts?

 I am a firm believer in taking yourself out of your comfort zone to really find a sense of accomplishment.
-That is why I think that taking acting lessons to become an actor are the perfect way to bring an introvert’s personality and emotions to the forefront and help them to realise that it is good to express themselves and to be heard (even if it is through the voice of their character initially!).
+That is why I think that taking acting lessons to become an actor are the perfect way to bring an introvert's personality and emotions to the forefront and help them to realise that it is good to express themselves, find their creativity through acting and to be heard (even if it is through the voice of their character initially!).

 But, as mentioned, acting isn't only an activity that makes you seem more extrovert to those around you, the positive effects are usually long-lasting which means that you get hooked on theatrics.

 Is It True That Some People Are Born Masters Of The Stage?

 It is often said that some people 'are meant for the stage'.